In a world where everyone’s bombarded with 4,000+ ads daily, what actually cuts through the noise? One word: referrals.

 The Quickbooks referral program is very straightforward and so is their referral thank you note.
 They keep the note rather short, but they mention all the necessary information.

 What’s done well: Thank you notes do not need to be lengthy, as this case shows.
-Even though this message may be on the shorter end of our examples, it gets the point across and provides details about the reward and instructions on what to do next.
+Even though this message may be on the shorter end of our examples, it gets the point across and provides specific details about the reward and instructions on what to do next.
 It’s a simple, but solid, expression of gratitude.

 Best practices used: Appreciation for the referral, Reward for the referral, CTA as the wrap up.